null-machine/simple-plotlines/README.md

 Organize plotlines across acts by tagging scene notes with the plotlines they progress.
 Parses all files named `01-01 SCENE NAME.md` (capitalization and file locations up to user).
 Tag sorting can be specified in `00-00 TAG ORDER.md`.

 This plugin stores and reads all the information it needs in note titles and tags.
 Nothing is stored in a format that could be inconvenient for humans to maintain with vanilla Obsidian.
-Enabling the plugin causes its two views (elaboration below) to appear and vice versa.
+Enabling the plugin causes its two views (elaboration below) to appear and disabling it removes them.
 Simple!

 https://github.com/user-attachments/assets/d8c9b9c2-8c9d-49ca-aa96-a1f53e448c32